bestia-dev/mem2_server/AzureVirtualMachine.md

 Create a symlink in WSL to win rustprojects folder
 `ln -s /mnt/c/Users/Luciano/rustprojects ~/rustprojects`
+From Android I use ConnectBot for terminal to Linux VM.
+I copied the private key and saved the ssh address.

 ## Rust cross build from Windows to Linux
 It is possible to build and run the Linux version from inside Windows.